The surprise microscope – Micros Lotus MCX51

 The Lotus MCX51 is very light, which means that it is susceptible to vibrations.
 For this reason, it should be set up on a stable base (fixed table, etc.), so that footfall sound, for example, cannot be transmitted.
 This can become problematic, especially at large magnifications (over 400x) and/or when using oil immersions.

 In comparison to higher priced branded microscopes, there are also fewer accessories available for this instrument.
 For our tests we used the WF 10x18 eyepieces with a diameter of 23.2 mm.
 This produced a smaller image field than that of top microscopes with 30 mm eyepiece tubes.

-The Lotus MCX51, manufactured by Micros Austria, is an entry-level laboratory microscope that does not need to fear comparison with expensive branded microscopes in terms of optical performance.
+Conclusion: The Lotus MCX51, manufactured by Micros Austria, is an entry-level laboratory microscope that does not need to fear comparison with expensive branded microscopes in terms of optical performance.
 Admittedly, differences are evident in both workmanship and finish.
 However, is certainly a sensible alternative to older laboratory microscopes with a finite optical system.
 21.06.2013

 Fitting the microscope to digital single-lens reflex (DSLR), system or C-mount cameras is easy with our LM digital SLR adapters, which feature a plan achromatic optical system.
 Our products make it possible to capture top-quality microscope images.
 To help you select the adapter that is right for your camera, we have set up an online configurator on our website.
 You can also email us – ideally with attached photographs of your microscope.